magicznyleszek/portfolio-v8/_posts/2012-03-01-teatr-bez-vat.en-us.md

 [![Old logo][teatr-bez-vat-3]][teatr-bez-vat-3]

 I designed [the website](http://bezvat.art.pl/) in a rather simplistic form, to make it more informational and clean.
+Code is a simple, CMS-less PHP with one nice function for printing images from separate directories.

 [![Website][teatr-bez-vat-11]][teatr-bez-vat-11]